dmis-lab/SeqTagQA/README.md

 ```

 #### Testing
-Then select the latest checkpoint and predict test dataset using the checkpoint.
+Then select the latest checkpoint and predict the test dataset using the checkpoint.
 ```bash
 export CKPT=84000
 export SUB_OUTPUT_DIR=${OUTPUT_DIR}/checkpoint-${CKPT}